Modern Slavery Statement — Commercial Waste Uxbridge Commitment

 We provide secure, confidential reporting channels for employees and third parties to raise concerns about exploitation.
 These channels are accessible to staff across the commercial waste Uxbridge operation and to suppliers who may identify issues in their own chains.
 Reports are handled confidentially, and whistleblowers are protected against retaliation.
 When reports are received, we undertake timely investigations and engage with affected individuals, law enforcement and specialist support organisations where appropriate.

-Annual review and governance meeting for modern slavery compliance The company commits to an annual review of this Modern Slavery Statement and associated policies.
+A large pile of assorted construction and demolition debris situated on the ground beside a white residential building in Uxbridge.
+The pile includes various wooden planks, panels, and furniture pieces, some with visible nails and rough edges, alongside a few pieces of white plasterboard and cardboard.
+The debris appears weathered, with some wood showing signs of staining or aging, and is loosely stacked with items overlapping and leaning.
+The building features dark brown window shutters, with two windows visible on the white exterior wall, and a pitched roof extending beyond the frame.
+This scene likely depicts a site requiring rubbish removal services in the Uxbridge area, associated with residential renovation or clearance, as managed by Commercial Waste Uxbridge.
+The company commits to an annual review of this Modern Slavery Statement and associated policies.
 Each year we will evaluate the effectiveness of our measures, update risk assessments, publish findings internally and refine controls to reflect emerging risks.
 The review includes analysis of audit results, incident reports and improvements made by suppliers.
 We pledge continuous improvement: if failures occur we will act swiftly to remedy harm, learn from incidents and strengthen our systems to prevent recurrence.
 In closing, Commercial Waste Uxbridge reiterates its enduring commitment to ethical labour practices, to protecting vulnerable workers and to working collaboratively across the supply chain to eradicate modern slavery.

 Commercial Waste Uxbridge